MarmadileManteater/yaytapi/README.md

 This server provides an [Invidious](https://github.com/iv-org/invidious)-like output in order to act as an API for applications which utilize the Invidious API such as [FreeTube](https://github.com/FreeTubeApp/FreeTube).

-This uses [yayti](https://github.com/MarmadileManteater/yayti) for extraction and formatting of data from YT.
+This uses [yayti](https://github.com/MarmadileManteater/yayti) for extraction and formatting of data from 📺YT.

+## ❗ Intention

+This is not meant to be a replacement for Invidious or the Invidious API.
+The primary intention of this project is to be a yt extractor that you can run locally along-side existing applications which already use Invidious _(such as FreeTube)_. 🤔 I don't know if I would recommend running this publicly. 🤷‍♀️

 ## 🛠 Arguments
 - `--use-android-endpoint`